How Many Volunteer Hours for Medical School Is Enough?

 1. Chasing hours, not impact.

 This is the classic trap.
 You scramble to hit 300 hours doing anything and everything, thinking the number will impress someone.
 It won’t.
 Med schools can always sniff out a “box-checker.”
-If your hours are hollow, scattered, and superficial, they’ll hurt you more than help you.
+If your volunteer hours are hollow, scattered, and superficial, they’ll hurt you more than help you.

 2. Volunteer-hopping.